thevenusproject/The-Venus-Project-website/README.md

 The file `tvp-auto.php` automates the creation of the TVP website from filesystem and database backups.

 The file `ngrok-auto.php` automates the changing of the TVP website's domain (on your local environment).
 This becomes useful when you need to often change the local domain that the site runs on, for example when you are using a tool like ngrok (since ngrok runs on a new domain every time you start it). ngrok comes quite handy when you are testing webhooks (e.g. from Stripe and Paypal) and you need to expose the local website to the Internet in order for the webhooks to reach it.
 For more information on ngrok, [see their docs](https://ngrok.com/docs).

+If you use docker, you can run `ngrok` from a docker image:
+- Run `$ docker run --rm -it --net=host wernight/ngrok ngrok http localhost:8080`
+- Run `$ docker-compose run --rm wordpress php tools/update-site-domain.php yourtempdomain.ngrok.io`
+- `ngrok` web interface is accessible by visiting `http://localhost:4040`
+- When you are done using `ngrok`, restore your site URL to localhost: `$ docker-compose run --rm wordpress php tools/update-site-domain.php localhost:8080`

 ## Automated acceptance tests
 The `tests.zip` file contains a backup of the git repository that we have on Bitbucket.
 It contains our automated acceptance tests.